ainsleyclark/go-mail/README.md

 ## Introduction

-Go Mail aims to unify multiple popular mail API's into a singular easy to use interface.
+Go Mail aims to unify multiple popular mail APIs into a singular, easy to use interface.
 Email sending is seriously simple and great for allowing the developer or end user to choose what platform they use.

 ```go